ACID-Solutions/value-objects/README.md

 # ValueObjects

-It's a fucking easy to use bulk of classes.
+It's an easy to use bulk of classes.

-It's for laravel of course

 ## Install